 Measure SOI target Average last 4-years actual performance 1.1.1 Number of fire safety education programmes delivered and the percentage that use the standard national promotion material.
-Targets are: programmes for children using the FireWise programme programmes for young people using the Fire Awareness Intervention Programme (FAIP) home visits delivering fire safety messages percentage using the standard national 1,200-1,500 700-1,000 13,000-16000 100% 1,048 882 14,327 100% promotion material 1.1.2 Number of smoke alarms installed by 30 June 2012.
-20,000-25,000 23,622 1.1.3 The NRFA will co-ordinate an education and promotion campaign during the fire season, in partnership with rural stakeholders, to raise public awareness of the hazards associated with fire in forest and rural areas.
-Campaign conducted between Dec 2011 and Feb 2012 -
+Targets are: programmes for children using the FireWise programme 1,200-1,500 1,085 programmes for young people using the Fire Awareness Intervention Programme (FAIP) home visits delivering fire safety messages percentage using the standard national promotion material 700-1,000 13,000-16000 100% 822 15,163 100% 1.1.2 Number of smoke alarms installed by 30 June 2012.
+20,000-25,000 22,914 1.1.3 The NRFA will co-ordinate an education and promotion campaign during the fire season, in partnership with rural stakeholders, to raise public awareness of the hazards associated with fire in forest and rural areas.
+Campaign conducted between Dec 2012 and Feb 2013 -

 Measure SOI target Average last 4-years actual performance 1.1.4 Percentage of public satisfaction and level of expectations met with fire safety education provided by the Fire Service.
-At least 85% 94% 94%
+At least 90% 94% 94%

-The Commission monitors customer satisfaction and expectations through an annual independent customer survey in August/September each year.
+\ The Commission monitors customer satisfaction and expectations through an annual independent customer survey in August/September each year.